Michael-F-Bryan/rust-ffi-guide/README.md

 If there's anything you feel is missing or could be improved, please [create an issue][issues].
 Pull requests are welcome too!

-The repository has been designed so that each chapter has its own `Makefile` which defines three rules, `build`, `test`, and `clean`.
-This allows you to run `make test` in the the top level directory and `make` will iterate through each chapter, building and testing the examples.
-As such, changes which add new files may need to update the chapter's `Makefile` so that it is tested automatically.

 ### Contributors